virugamacoder/evitalrx-frontendlive/README.md

 ## Live URL

-You can view the live application [here](https://evitalrx-frontendlive.vercel.app/). 🌐
+The frontend is live on Vercel.
+You can view the application [here](https://evitalrx-frontendlive.vercel.app/). 🌐

 ## Running the Application